Metro Blue Line (Minnesota): Route

 Light rail spine along 5th Street downtown, shared by the Green Line.

 The Blue Line runs from downtown Minneapolis to the Mall of America for a length of 12 mi.
 The southern terminus at the Mall of America station and transit center is located beneath the east parking ramp of the mall and has direct access to the mall.
 The station offers connections to the Red Line and other local bus routes including those operated by Minnesota Valley Transit Authority.
 From the Mall of America trains travel east towards the 28th Avenue station park-and-ride ramp.
 The route travels through Bloomington's South Loop District before reaching the Terminal 2–Humphrey station of the MSP Airport across from Fort Snelling National Cemetery.
 To cross the MSP Airport the line then enters a pair of 7300 ft tunnels that required a tunnel boring machine and cost $110 million to construct.
 While traveling through the tunnels, trains stop at the 65 ft underground Terminal 1–Lindbergh station.
 Once emerging from the tunnel, the line serves two park-and-ride lots at Fort Snelling station.
 From Fort Snelling station, the line travels on the surface in separated right of way parallel to Minnesota State Highway 55 while stopping at stations near the VA Medical center, Minnehaha Park, and other locations in south Minneapolis.
 Trains travel on bridges over traffic at busy intersections near Lake Street and Franklin Ave with overhead stations located at each crossing.

 After crossing to the other side of Highway 55, the line runs on the former Chicago, Milwaukee, St. Paul & Pacific Short Line roadbed which brought Hiawatha passenger trains to the downtown depot.
 After crossing I-35W on a dedicated bridge, the train begins to share tracks with the Green Line and enters downtown by traveling around U.S. Bank Stadium.
 The U.S. Bank Stadium station is surrounded by a pedestrian plaza that is used for loading riders onto trains after events at US Bank Stadium.
 While passing the Downtown East Commons, the route travels through downtown on surface streets.
 The line shares the road with one lane of automobile traffic through downtown with the exception of the block along Government Plaza station where the street is closed and a pedestrian plaza connecting the Minneapolis City Hall and the Hennepin County Government Center.
 With a stop at Nicollet Mall the line offers connections to an important transit and pedestrian corridor.
-The train terminates at Target Field station which offers connections to the Northstar Commuter Rail.
+The train terminates at Target Field station.